parths7/EDA/README.md

 # Latest Covid-19 India Statewise Data
 **About**

-This dataset contains latest Covid-19 India state-wise data as on August 10, 2021.
-This dataset can be used to analyze covid condition in India.
+The dataset used contains latest Covid-19 India state-wise data as on August 10, 2021
-This dataset is great for Exploratory Data Analysis

 **Attribute Information**